It was the first painting academy in Britain

 Some of the most iconic British artists once studied here

 Even though the Academy offers an amazing range of exhibitions, we should not forget that it was initially intended to be a school.
-An endless list of painters has walked through the gates of Burlington House, including Joshua Reynolds and William Blake, and contemporary artists such as David Hockney and Allen Jones.
+An endless list of painters has walked through the gates of Burlington House, including Joshua Reynolds and William Blake, and contemporary artists such as Eddie Peake, Pio Abad and Adham Faramawy.

 The Academy takes risks… and it pays off